mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Shifter.md

 The Arduino Uno is powered by a 12 V source.

 ### C7.
 The signal being sent to the local MCU is a 5 V voltage signal and, the MCU is successfully detecting the 5 V to 0 V changes.
 The voltages were tested several times with a multimeter.
 As you can see by Figure 2. below, N >> 1.
+This amount of testing is sufficeint enough to prove that the signal sent to the MCU will always be around 5 V.

 ![image](https://user-images.githubusercontent.com/117474540/228677698-2cb7eefb-3693-491d-aed9-308915547104.png)